josefglatz/composer-diff-plugin/README.md

 Fork the project, create a feature branch, and send us a pull request.

-Please read the CLA carefully before submitting your contribution to Mercari.
+Please read the CLA carefully before submitting your contribution to Mercari repository.

 https://www.mercari.com/cla/